cdmerchant13/giterdone/README.md

-Certainly.
-Here’s a clean, professional README.md tailored for the Rust version of giterdone, reflecting the recent adjustments (specifically, SSH-only authentication and static linking):

-⸻

 # giterdone

 `giterdone` is a CLI utility for backing up configuration files and directories to a GitHub repository on a schedule.
 It’s intended for developers who want to version control local system config, dotfiles, or project scaffolding with minimal friction.